MIMOUNIACHRAF/ia-admin-app/src/features/auth/README.md

 ## Security Considerations

-- Access token is only stored in memory (Redux state)
+- Access token is stored in Redux state and persisted in storage
-- Refresh token is stored in localStorage with proper expiration handling
+- Refresh token is stored in storage with proper expiration handling
+- Option to use either localStorage (persistent) or sessionStorage (cleared when browser is closed)
+- "Remember me" functionality in login form controls storage type
 - All API requests are intercepted to add authentication headers
 - Token refresh happens automatically before token expiration
 - Authentication errors are handled gracefully with proper redirects
+- Token validation includes expiration checking

 ## Testing

-A test script is provided in `src/utils/testAuthFlow.js` to test the authentication flow.
+Two test utilities are provided to test the authentication flow:

+### 1. Advanced Testing Utilities (`src/utils/testAuthFlow.js`)

+This file provides comprehensive testing utilities for the authentication flow.
 It includes functions to test:

 - Login
 - Token refresh